How many quantum gates do gauge theories require?: Qubitization of Non-Abelian Gauge Theories

-The operator $e^{-i\phi\,III}$ corresponds to a global phase, having no effect on measurements.
-Consequently, we ignore the first Pauli string.
-Because all the Pauli strings are already diagonal, we can immediately apply the routine discussed in Sec.~\ref{sec:ordering-cluster-elements} to obtain the quantum circuit.
+where we have appended each $K(l)$ with zero eigenvalues to encode over three qubits.
+We note in passing that other paddings of these operators are possible, but we did not find significant changes to gate counts.
+The operator $\exp(\mathrm{i}\phi III)$ corresponds to a global phase, having no effect on measurements, and is ignored.
+Because these Pauli strings are already diagonal, we can immediately apply the routine discussed in the step 5 to obtain the quantum circuit in \fig{fig:kinetic}.

 Note that this circuit has to be applied to every link individually.
-Therefore, the total CNOT gates cost for applying $J^2\left(l\right)$ for a single plaquette is 16 { CNOT} gates.
+Therefore, the cost of applying $K$ for an elementary plaquette is 16 { CNOT} gates.